John Boulger: Australia

-John Boulger won the inaugural Australasian Championship at the Western Springs Stadium in Auckland, New Zealand in 1976 defeating Billy Sanders, Phil Crump and multiple World Champion Ivan Mauger (the Australasian Final was introduced as a World Championship qualifying round for Australian and New Zealand riders).
+Boulger won the inaugural Australasian Championship at the Western Springs Stadium in Auckland, New Zealand in 1976 defeating Billy Sanders, Phil Crump and multiple World Champion Ivan Mauger (the Australasian Final was introduced as a World Championship qualifying round for Australian and New Zealand riders).
 He then went on to finish in a 3-way tie for first place in 1977 at the Sydney Showground with Mauger and Crump, before eventually finishing third after a runoff.
 Later in 1982 he won the Australian Long Track Championship in the South Australian town of Morgan in 1982.

 Boulger retired from riding in 1984 and decided to stay in speedway, first by teaching young riders the art of racing a Solo motorbike, with many of his protégé's racing at the Sidewinders Junior Speedway in Adelaide which opened in 1978.
 Boulger has been a long time supporter of Sidewinders and during the early-mid 1980s was a mentor to a number of younger riders including Steve Baker, Mark Fiora, Shane Parker, Craig Hodgson and Shane Bowes, the son of Boulger's long time friend and the 1968 Australian Sidecar Champion Len Bowes.

-In 1985 he started racing Sprintcars before moving on to drive Speedcars with some success, including winning the prestigious "Harry Neale Memorial" at Speedway Park in 1987.
+In 1985, he started racing Sprintcars before moving on to drive Speedcars with some success, including winning the prestigious "Harry Neale Memorial" at Speedway Park in 1987.
 Boulger would race for a few more seasons before retiring from the sport in the mid-1990s to concentrate on driving his taxi.
+After he retired from riding Solos in the early 1980s, Boulger raced somewhat successfully in Speedcars (Midgets) from the mid-1980s until the mid-1990s.

-In 2011, John Boulger was inducted into the Australian Speedway Hall of Fame.

-On 29 November 2014, John Boulger was inducted into the Motorcycling South Australia Hall of Fame.
+In 2011, Boulger was inducted into the Australian Speedway Hall of Fame and on 29 November 2014, Boulger was inducted into the Motorcycling South Australia Hall of Fame.

 England

-John Boulger arrived in England in 1967 to ride for the Long Eaton Archers, scoring a paid 12 point maximum in just his third match against Exeter.
+Boulger arrived in England in 1967 to ride for the Long Eaton Archers, scoring a paid 12 point maximum in just his third match.
 He was recommended to the Long Eaton management by British star Ray Wilson who had been on the lookout for Australian talent when he rode in Adelaide in 1967 and picked Boulger as a future star.
 Boulger appeared in 33 league matches during 1967 for Long Eaton, finishing with a 5.95 points average.

-In 1968, Long Eaton management moved the team to Leicester where they would become the Leicester Lions and Boulger remained for six seasons, helping the Lions to second place in the 1971 British League, and gradually improving his average to 9.46 by 1972.
-In 1973 he replaced Wilson as captain of the Lions and averaged 10.25 points to place 7th in the Riders' Championship (Wilson, that years British Champion, would finish second in the Riders' Championship behind multiple World Champion Ivan Mauger).
-In 1974 Boulger moved to ride for Cradley United where he remained until 1976 before returning to Leicester in 1977.
+In 1968, Long Eaton management moved the team to Leicester, where they would become the Leicester Lions and Boulger remained for six seasons, helping the Lions to second place in the 1971 British Speedway League and gradually improving his average to 9.46 by 1972.
+In 1973, he replaced Wilson as captain of the Lions and averaged 10.25 points to place 7th in the Riders' Championship.
+In 1974, Boulger moved to ride for Cradley United where he remained until 1976 before returning to Leicester in 1977.
 He would remain with the Lions until 1979 when he retired from British League racing in order to spend more time with his family and on his business interests in Adelaide.